-How can you avoid Microsoft from spying on you: There has been a privacy controversy ever since Microsoft rolled out Windows 10.
+How to Disable Spying in Windows 10: There has been a privacy controversy ever since Microsoft rolled out Windows 10.
 This operating system comes with a number of tracking features that users fear might be collecting personal data.

 Many anti-spy apps have sprung up to try and contain the situation.
 However, using another application whose makeup you don’t quite understand can cause you more harm than good.